adamurban04/portfolio/_posts/2024-01-12-my-first-semester-at-university-of-limerick.markdown

 **Midterms**

 Since I enjoyed every lecture of every module, I knew I was ready for the exams.
 It was much more interesting than high school lectures.
 I could actually understand why I'm learning what I'm learning, and that made it so much easier to keep me interested.
-With that, I knew I can achieve a good score, and so I did.
+With that, I knew I can achieve a good score.

 | SUBJECT | RESULT |
 | ------ | ---------- |